Polyhedron: Dehn invariant

 In two dimensions, the Bolyai–Gerwien theorem asserts that any polygon may be transformed into any other polygon of the same area by cutting it up into finitely many polygonal pieces and rearranging them.
 The analogous question for polyhedra was the subject of Hilbert's third problem.
 Max Dehn solved this problem by showing that, unlike in the 2-D case, there exist polyhedra of the same volume that cannot be cut into smaller polyhedra and reassembled into each other.
 To prove this Dehn discovered another value associated with a polyhedron, the Dehn invariant, such that two polyhedra can only be dissected into each other when they have the same volume and the same Dehn invariant.
 It was later proven by Sydler that this is the only obstacle to dissection: every two Euclidean polyhedra with the same volumes and Dehn invariants can be cut up and reassembled into each other.
 The Dehn invariant is not a number, but a vector in an infinite-dimensional vector space, determined from the lengths and dihedral angles of a polyhedron's edges.

-Another of Hilbert's problems, Hilbert's 18th problem, concerns (among other things) polyhedra that tile space.
+Another of Hilbert's problems, Hilbert's eighteenth problem, concerns (among other things) polyhedra that tile space.
 Every such polyhedron must have Dehn invariant zero.
 The Dehn invariant has also been connected to flexible polyhedra by the strong bellows theorem, which states that the Dehn invariant of any flexible polyhedron remains invariant as it flexes.

+Symmetries

+Many of the most studied polyhedra are highly symmetrical.
+Their appearance is unchanged by some reflection by plane or rotation around the axes passing through two opposite vertices, edges, or faces in space.
+Each symmetry may change the location of a given element, but the set of all vertices (likewise faces and edges) is unchanged.
+The collection of symmetries of a polyhedron is called its symmetry group.

+By elements of polyhedron

+All the elements (vertex, face, and edge) that can be superimposed on each other by symmetries are said to form a symmetry orbit.
+If these elements lie in the same orbit, the figure may be transitive on the orbit.
+Individually, they are isohedral (or face-transitive, meaning the symmetry transformations involve the polyhedra's faces in orbit), isotoxal (or edge-transitive, which involves the edge's polyhedra), and isogonal (or vertex-transitive, which involves the polyhedra's vertices).
+For example, the cube in which all the faces are in one orbit and involving the rotation and reflections in the orbit remains unchanged in its appearance; hence, the cube is face-transitive.
+The cube also has the other two such symmetries.

+When three such symmetries belong to a polyhedron, it is known as a regular polyhedron.
+There are nine regular polyhedra: five Platonic solids (cube, octahedron, icosahedron, tetrahedron, and dodecahedron—all of which have regular polygonal faces) and four Kepler–Poinsot polyhedrons.
+Nevertheless, some polyhedrons may not possess one or two of those symmetries: